Train the Trainer for colleges

 Stonewall works closely with further education and sixth form colleges to provide support, guidance and training to tackle homophobic bullying and celebrate difference.

-Our Train the Trainer courses are specially designed to give college staff the tools and skills to train their colleagues on tackling homophobic bullying and celebrating difference within colleges.
-The next course is:
+Our Train the Trainer courses are specially designed to give college staff the knowledge, tools and confidence to train colleagues on tackling homophobic bullying and supporting lesbian, gay and bisexual learners.

 100% felt more confident tackling homophobic bullying and would recommend Train the Trainer